 14 FAM 724.1-3 Personal Office and Training Materials

 a.
-Employees are authorized to send a one-time shipment of personal office material to their assigned post via pouch.
-The weight limit per box is 70 pounds.
-Users of the pouch must ensure that all pouch size and weight limitations are met.
-Bulk shipment limitations described in 14 FAM 723.3 must not be exceeded.
+U.S. Government employees are authorized to send a one-time shipment of personal office material to their assigned post via diplomatic pouch.
+The weight limit per box is 70 pounds not to exceed 6 cubic feet per bulk shipment regulations described in 14 FAM 723.3.
+Authorized users of the diplomatic pouch must ensure that all pouch size and weight limitations are met.
+The bulk shipment limitations described in 14 FAM 723.3 must not be exceeded.
 All items must have a valid official return address or the items will be rejected.

 (3) From training at a domestic location without pouch capabilities, employees and LE staff are authorized to send training material via USPS, with postage affixed, to their post’s Washington, DC pouch address (see 14 FAH-4 H-311.4, paragraph c).
 All items must have a valid Department office return address.

 14 FAM 724.2 Personal Mail in the Pouch

 a.
 Persons eligible to send or receive personal items through the diplomatic pouch must meet the criteria in 14 FAM 724.2, paragraph b, and 14 FAM 724.2, paragraph c, and be assigned to posts abroad that do not have United States Postal Service (USPS), Military Postal Service (MPS), or Diplomatic Post Office (DPO) support (see 14 FAM 740 for regulations on transmission of personal items).

 (1) Must have duty-free privileges, usually associated with accreditation to the host government as diplomatic agents, administrative and technical staff, or consular staff;